The prerequisites for this class are German II or equivalent proficiency.

 - Cultures: Students gain an understanding of different German cultural practices, products and perspectives by studying German youth centers, reading maps, preparing food, working with German poetry, and working with the play "Faust."

 - Connections: Students reinforce and further their knowledge of other disciplines by working with figurative language, metaphors and similes; by practicing map reading skills and by exploring logical connections and conclusions.

 - Comparisons: Students learn about language in general and about the concept of culture by studying German poetic language, contextual clues, grammatical concepts, and problems of communication.

-- Communities: Students use German both within and beyond the school setting by teaching German to elementary school children and exploring selected German websites.
+- Communities: Students use German both within and beyond the school setting to create a travel guide for German tourists in their area.
 Students use German for personal enrichment and enjoyment by writing their own poetry, learning how to read German novels and studying a classical German play.

 Unit 1 - Kinder an die Macht

 Students study a German pop song and will discuss the concepts presented in this song.
 They use global reading skills to get the basic information of a related newspaper article.

 Students listen to 15 short episodes of a radio play about two German teenagers.

 Students use global reading skills to understand this novel.